Electron100/butane/README.md

 ## Roadmap
-Propane is young.
+Butane is young.
 The following features are currently missing, but planned
 * Foreign key constraints
 * Incremental object save
 * Backreferences in `Many`